 5. APPLICATION DEADLINES - For fall semester admission, applications received by February 15, with audition and/or interview requirements completed by March 15, will be given full consideration for admission and graduate assistantship funding.
 Please note that many areas (e.g. voice) complete auditions by the end of February.
 For spring semester admission, applications received by September 30, with audition and/or interview requirements completed by October 31, will be given full consideration for admission.

 The M.M. in Voice Performance, the M.M. in Pedagogy and Performance (with track in voice), and the Professional Performance Certificate in voice require a pre-screening process before an invitation to audition is offered.
-Submission must be received by December 1 if you wish to be invited to audition on one of the Friday audition dates in January 2017.
+Please access the voice audition requirements for further information.

 Late applications may be considered if space is available.